Radar picket: Converted merchant ships

-From 1955 to 1965 the United States Navy employed Guardian class radar picket ships (converted under project SCB 126 from the former boxed aircraft transport version of the Liberty ship) to create barrier lines off the East and West Coasts.
+From 1955 to 1965 the United States Navy employed Guardian class radar picket ships (converted under project SCB 126 from the Z-EC2-S-C5 boxed aircraft transport version of the Liberty ship) to create barrier lines off the East and West Coasts.
 They were equipped with AN/SPS-8 (later AN/SPS-30 on some ships), AN/SPS-12, and AN/SPS-17 radars (the last was specially designed for these ships).
 Eight were homeported at Treasure Island, California and eight at Davisville, Rhode Island.
 The hull classification symbol of the ships was initially YAGR, changed to AGR in 1958 (this change moved the ships from the naval yard and district craft category to the naval auxiliary category).
 The standard crew consisted of 13 officers, 8 chief petty officers, and 125 enlisted.

 Picket stations were about 400–500 mi off each coast and provided an overlapping radar or electronic barrier against approaching aircraft.
 Typical station duty was about 30–45 days out and 15 days in port.
 While on station, each ship stayed within a specific radius of its assigned picket station, reporting and tracking all aircraft contacts.
 Each ship carried qualified air controllers to direct intercept aircraft sent out to engage contacts.
 While on station additional duties such as search and rescue, weather reporting, fishery studies, and other miscellaneous duties were assigned.